Kentucky Fried Chicken (KFC), is famous for its fried Chicken. Kfc history is best known for its 72-year-old man with a white moustache.

 The story started in the 1930s.
 A man named Colonel Harland Sanders refused to give in in the face of adversity.
 After he died in 1980, Sanders became a multimillionaire through the successful establishment of KFC, the largest fast-food franchise in the world.

-Colonel Sanders And His Jobs
+Kfc History Starts With Colonel Sanders And His Jobs

 He started working on a dairy farm.
 He was a morning person who fed the animals, went to school and did odd jobs at night.
 In seventh grade, he quit school quickly as algebra proved too difficult.